 Boredom “is a deeply unpleasant state of “unmet arousal: you are aroused rather than despondent, but, for one or more reasons, your arousal cannot be met or directed,” says Neel Burton M.D.

 Moreover, it “may trigger frustration or potentially depressed feelings, depending on task autonomy,” revealed a 2018 study.
 It is a feeling of dissatisfaction and frustration which makes you feel empty inside.

-When you feel extremely bored it can lead to physical symptoms like exhaustion and fatigue.
+When you feel extremely bored at home, it can lead to physical symptoms like exhaustion and fatigue.
 Neel adds “People prone to boredom are also prone to mental disorders such as depression, overeating, substance misuse and dependence, and gambling.”

-What to do when bored
+What to do when you’re bored at home

 “The best cure for boredom is to make sure you have regular new challenges and interesting things to do so one incident won’t throw you off too much,” explains Marcia Reynolds Psy.D.
 If you find yourself extremely bored at home and can’t think of anything to kill time, then here are some fun, productive and creative ideas for you to counter boredom when stuck at home:

 1. Learn something new

 When you can’t find anything to do, then the best thing you can do is learn a new skill or a language.
 Although you may be an expert in your own field of interest that doesn’t mean there isn’t something you want to learn.
 There are a lot of areas that you can expand your knowledge about and gain mastery for both professional and personal development.
 There are a number of platforms that offer free online courses and help you learn something new.
 Some leading online learning platforms include: